-***This article has been updated to include the latest Government advice from 23rd March 2020***
+***This article was updated 12th May 2020 to include the latest Staying alert and safe Government guidance***

 Cycling is important to us, and fresh air and exercise are good for the mind and body.
 However, that does not mean it is OK to ignore the Government advice on social distancing.
 Do not ride in groups and do not travel to the busy areas where it is difficult to observe social distancing guidance.
-Ride local, quiet areas, observe social distancing guidance and ride well below your limits to reduce the risk of accident.
+Keep to quiet, preferably local areas, observe social distancing guidance and ride well below your limits to reduce the risk of accident.
 Remember accidents can happen to anyone at anytime, and the repercussions can be significant.

 Cycling UK provide more advice on cycling during the Coronavirus COVID-19 outbreak: